deepdeepdot/nano-deep-learning/03_assignment.md

-## Music generator with Deep Learning
+## Assigment 3: Music generator with Deep Learning

 There are two parts for this exercise:
 1) Collect a large number of ABC songs into a single text file